BigBIueWhale/openwebui_config/README.md

 4. Open CMD and run command `docker pull ghcr.io/open-webui/open-webui:main`.
 I used OpenWebUI version 0.6.5 (April 2025).
 Command is taken from: https://docs.openwebui.com/getting-started/quick-start/

-6. Open a CMD window and navigate to a known folder, then run `docker save -o openwebui.docker ghcr.io/open-webui/open-webui:main` as mentioned [in forums online](https://serverfault.com/a/718470/1257167).
+5. Open a CMD window and navigate to a known folder, then run `docker save -o openwebui.docker ghcr.io/open-webui/open-webui:main` as mentioned [in forums online](https://serverfault.com/a/718470/1257167).
 This might take a few minutes.

-7. Take the newly created `openwebui.docker` (4.5+ gigabytes)- with you to the offline computer.
+6. Take the newly created `openwebui.docker` (4.5+ gigabytes)- with you to the offline computer.

-8. Take that same docker installer `Docker Desktop Installer.exe` with you to the offline computer.
+7. Take that same docker installer `Docker Desktop Installer.exe` with you to the offline computer.

+## Setup Load Balancer

+1. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
+Use the [dockerfile configuration](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#docker) provided.
+Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
+Make sure to pass flag `--timeout 60` to allow for prompt ingestion delays.

+2. Alternatively, run the load balancer [without docker](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#release-notes).

 ## Setup OpenWebUI